czofficial/Udacity-Cloud-DevOps-using-Microsoft-Azure-Nanodegree-Program/C1 - Azure Infrastructure Operations/project/README.md

 This is a screenshot of the created resource group with all deployed resources:
 ![portal](./terraform/portal.png)

-- Deletion of the whole Web Server Infrastructure:
-This can be done by executing `terraform destroy` in the terminal.
+- Deletion of the whole Web Server Infrastructure: This can be done by executing `terraform destroy` in the terminal. `terraform show` verifies that everything has been destroyed (empty list as an output).